What is PowerOptions®?

 How do I become a PowerOptions member?

 PowerOptions membership is open to all nonprofit and public entities in Massachusetts, Connecticut and Rhode Island.
-Members pay an annual fee based on the size of the institution’s annual electric and gas bills and sign a release enabling PowerOptions to obtain usage information directly from the utility companies.
+Members pay annual dues based on the size of the institution’s total annual energy costs.
 Participation in energy supply programs is voluntary and non-obligatory.
-Click here to find out how to become a member.
+Click here for PowerOptions’ membership form.

 Is the PowerOptions price the lowest available?